 Vinnarasan Aruldoss is a social work researcher and practitioner and the Research Fellow for the CONNECTORS Study in Hyderabad.
 He completed a PhD in Social Policy at the University of Edinburgh looking at early childhood education and children’s agency in three different educational settings in Tamil Nadu in Southern India.
 He has a background in social work, and has practised as a social worker in India and working with a number of international NGOs.

 Madhavi Latha Muppaneni is a social work educator and practitioner and the Research Consultant for the CONNECTORS Study in Hyderabad.She worked as a Director for PG Studies in RM College of Social Work and Research Centre, Hyderabad and is a Freelance Development Consultant for various National and International NGO and Government projects working on children,families,gender ,health,education and disasters.She is an expert in process monitoring, training, research and evaluation .

 Robyn Long is the Research Assistant for the CONNECTORS Study.
-She is currently completing an MA, researching sexual citizenship and global politics, drawing together themes from political sociology and gender studies.
+She is currently completing an MA at the University of Sussex, researching sexual citizenship and global politics, drawing together themes from political sociology and gender studies.
 Robyn has a background working in academic libraries, training and developing staff, and supporting students and researchers of all levels with digital research, literature searching and reviews, and referencing.
 She is hoping to continue to doctoral study, questioning the ways that queer and crip theories might help us understand political citizenship.